-The volumes $V_v$ and $V_\ell$ are specifically chosen to ensure that the expressions above are stable to small perturbations of the volume boundaries, or of the lattice itself, and contain a large enough sampling of edges and deficit angles.
-As such, the vertex volumes $V_v$ are defined to form a dual tessellation of the piecewise flat manifold, with barycentric volumes used for the computations in this paper.
-The edge-volumes $V_\ell$ are defined as the union of the vertex volumes on either end of the edge, bounded by surfaces which are orthogonal to $\ell$ at each vertex.
-A cross-section of these volumes can be seen in figure \ref{fig:tet}.

-Computations in \cite{PLCurv} have successfully shown these expressions to converge to their corresponding smooth curvature values as the mesh resolution is increased, for a variety of different manifolds, and provide good approximations for reasonably sized meshes.
+Computations in \cite{PLCurv} have successfully shown these expressions to converge to their corresponding smooth curvature values as the mesh resolution is increased, for a variety of different manifolds, and provide good approximations for reasonably dense meshes.
 The computations in this paper should provide even more support for the effectiveness of these piecewise flat curvature expressions.
-Similar expressions have also been developed for the extrinsic curvature on piecewise flat manifolds using the same approach \cite{PLExCurv}, with computations also showing good approximation of, and convergence to, their corresponding smooth curvatures.
+Similar expressions have also been developed for the extrinsic curvature on piecewise flat manifolds using a similar approach \cite{PLExCurv}, with computations also showing good approximation of, and convergence to, their corresponding smooth curvatures.